-Experiencing a sudden drop in energy during a tense situation is genuinely terrifying.
-Many patients in my clinic ask me directly: can stress cause low blood sugar, or is it simply an overwhelming anxiety attack masking itself as a dangerous physical crash?
+Experiencing a sudden energy drop during a tense situation is terrifying.
+In my clinic, patients frequently ask the following: “Can stress cause low blood sugar, or is this just an anxiety attack masking itself as a physical crash?”
+As a physician, I have spent years untangling the complex web between psychological distress and metabolic health to help patients find clarity.

+Understanding this internal reaction is the first step toward regaining balance.
 In this guide, we will explore the exact science behind these confusing physiological fluctuations.
-We will break down why severe anxiety perfectly mimics a hypoglycemic episode and provide actionable clinical steps to understand what causes low blood sugar and stabilize your mind safely today.
+We will break down why severe anxiety mimics a hypoglycemic episode and provide actionable clinical steps to stabilize your mind and metabolism safely today.

 TL;DR